Experience all the comforts Rome, Florence, and Padua have to offer while exploring Italy's pivotal role in the history of astronomy in our new tour.

 Sky & Telescope offers you a chance to participate in an unparalleled tour of Italy, birthplace of the great theoretician and astronomer Galileo Galilei.
 We’re partnering with Royal Adventures, a company that specializes in custom travel experiences, to provide a one-of-a-kind opportunity to experience Italy for astronomy enthusiasts.

 Explore the culture and history of this beautiful country — from the heart of Rome to the hills of Tuscany and the Veneto — in luxury and comfort during a 10-day tour created with you in mind.
 This Italian adventure includes 4-star accommodations and fully escorted tours with a knowledgeable local guide.
-An S&T editor will be on hand the entire tour to answer questions related to astronomy today and historically.
+S&T Senior Editor Kelly Beatty will be on hand for the entire tour to answer questions related to astronomy today and historically.
 And you’ll have the option to tour Rome before the main tour begins and/or extend your visit to include Venice.

 - Itinerary for our 10-day tour

 - Itinerary for optional 3-day pre-trip tour of Rome